timescale/pgai/docs/vectorizer-api-reference.md

 You use `ai.scheduling_default` to use the platform-specific default scheduling configuration.

 On Timescale Cloud, the default is `ai.scheduling_timescaledb()`.
 On self-hosted, the default is `ai.scheduling_none()`.
+A timescaledb background job is used to periodically trigger a cloud vectorizer on Timescale Cloud.
+This is not available in a self-hosted environment.

 #### Example usage